33Shivam/D-FSMS/README.md

 # D-FSMS
-This is a repo for Decentralized File Storage Management System
+This is a repository for Decentralized File Storage Management System
 ## Dependecies to install
 Must have **Node.js** installed it could be found at (https://nodejs.org/en/download/)